adbar/htmldate/docs/index.rst

-Initially launched to create text databases for research purposes at the Berlin-Brandenburg Academy of Sciences (DWDS and ZDL units), this project continues to be maintained, but its future development depends on community support.
+Initially launched to create text databases for research purposes at the Berlin-Brandenburg Academy of Sciences (DWDS and ZDL units), this project continues to be maintained but its future development depends on community support.

-If you value this software or depend on it for your product, **consider sponsoring it or contributing to its codebase**.
+**If you value this software or depend on it for your product, consider sponsoring it and contributing to its codebase**.
 Your support will help maintain and enhance this popular package, ensuring its growth, robustness, and accessibility for developers and users around the world.